Top Safari Experiences in East Africa That Should Make Your Summer Adventures Bucket List

-Tiny little dots rove across the diverse landscape as you fly over the most magnificent view of dramatically black and white striped zebra, swaggering elephants straying to a waterhole, wiry warthogs foraging in the grassy scrubs and subtle swishes of puffed golden-tails reveal lions floundering under shady trees.
+Tiny little dots rove across the diverse landscape as you fly over the most magnificent view of dramatically black and white striped zebra, swaggering elephants straying to a waterhole, wiry warthogs foraging in the grassy scrubs and subtle swishes of puffed, golden tails reveal lions floundering under shady trees.

 Gently swerve through the air, and your eye darts to every possible corner.
 Euphoric on adrenalin, this stunning approach to absorbing the home of the wild things is indeed a profound summer adventure experience, where very little can hide from your bird’s eye view.

 At dawn, rise as the sun peeps out over the golden savannah plains and float in whichever direction the morning winds take you.
-Your balloon pilot will control the altitude of your balloon, occasionally flying at treetop or lower heights to offer unique sightings and incredible photo opportunities of the wildlife below.
+Your balloon pilot will control the altitude of your balloon, occasionally flying at treetops or lower heights to offer unique sightings and incredible photo opportunities of the wildlife below.

 When the real adventure excitement kicks in, you will probably ascend to 1000 ft or more to see the vast magnificence and spectacular panorama of East Africa’s wilderness.
-The tranquil silences between the ballon’s engine burns are something to savour—for everything quiets down to bird-song silences, and the crisp breeze washes years of worry off your face as you gently float to emotional heaven.
+The tranquil silences between the ballon’s engine burns are something to savor—for everything quiets down to bird-song silences, and the crisp breeze washes years of worry off your face as you gently float to emotional heaven.

 The best hot air balloon safari experiences for your summer bucket list will occur in the Serengeti and Masai Mara, and a one-hour trip will cost about $400 to $600 per person, depending on your base camp.